Medical Information

 Primary endpoint: Safety of Rebinyn®, measured by factors including development of FIX inhibitors (per Nijmegan modified Bethesda assay), adverse events, noninhibitory binding antibodies against Rebinyn®, and antibodies against host cell proteins.

-Secondary endpoints: Efficacy and prophylactic effect of Rebinyn® when treating spontaneous or traumatic bleeding episodes.
+Secondary endpoints: Efficacy of Rebinyn® for bleed prophylaxis and when treating spontaneous or traumatic bleeding episodes.
 Assessment included number of doses, amount of product used, duration of bleed, and annual bleed rate.

 Carcao et al (2016)5